longturn/freeciv21/docs/Playing/how-to-play.rst

 In the Classic ruleset, you start the game with 5 :unit:`Settlers`, 6 :unit:`Workers`, and 2
 :unit:`Explorers`.
 Once you have planted your first city as your capital, you need to find a place for your remaining :unit:`Settlers` as quickly as possible.
 This initial expansion phase of the game is important to establishing your base cities.
 Cities are everything in Freeciv21.
-The more cities you have the more of every type of resource you can produce.
-Winning in Freeciv21 is a factor of your nation's ability to out produce your opponents.
+The more cities you have, the more of every type of resource you can produce.
+Winning in Freeciv21 is a factor of your nation's ability to out-produce your opponents.

-As mentioned in `Choosing the First City Site`_ above, you want to try and place your :unit:`Settlers` so they will create cities that have Resources available to them.
+As mentioned in `Choosing the First City Site`_ above, you want to try and place your :unit:`Settlers` so you can create cities that have Resources available to them.
 These tile enhancements give bonuses to help your nation grow.
 In the game help under :title-reference:`Terrain --> Resources` you will find more information.
-Another thing you want to look for is sources of fresh water (River and Lake).
-Placing a city on or adjacent to sources of fresh water allow you to build a cheap :improvement:`Aqueduct/River` or :improvement:`Aqueduct/Lake` city improvements.
-An :improvement:`Aqueduct` allows your cities to grow larger than size 8.
-If you do not have access to fresh water, you will have to learn the :strong:`Construction` advance to build the more expensive :improvement:`Aqueduct`.

 Selecting your Technological Advance
 ------------------------------------